What are the obligations of employers under Dutch employment law?

 It is also important for employers to provide adequate training regarding how best to use potentially hazardous equipment and chemicals, as well as providing clear instructions about emergency procedures if necessary.
 In this way, employers can remain compliant with legal obligations whilst enabling their workforce to work safely and productively.

-These measures will help create a secure workplace environment where employees feel supported and motivated; ensuring that productivity remains high while avoiding preventable accidents or injuries resulting from negligence or lack of awareness on the part of the employer.
+These measures will help create a secure workplace environment where employees feel supported and motivated; making sure that productivity remains high while avoiding preventable accidents or injuries resulting from negligence or lack of awareness on the part of the employer.

 Working hours and flexible scheduling requirements under Dutch law